casper-network/docs/source/docs/casper/dapp-dev-guide/installing-contracts.md

 First, you will need to get the state root hash.
 After sending deploys to the network, you must get the new state root hash to see the new changes reflected.
 Otherwise, you would be looking at past events.

-The state root hash is an identifier of the current network state, or global state.
+The state root hash identifies the current network state (global state).
 It is much like a Git commit ID for commit history.
 It gives a snapshot of the blockchain state at a moment in time.
 We use it to query global state after sending deploys to the network.

 ```bash
 casper-client get-state-root-hash --node-address [NODE_SERVER_ADDRESS]